 Essentially, intelligent product recommendations have the potential to serve as an effective stand-in for your friendly shop assistant at a time when in-person interaction is no longer possible.
 Yet, Gartner also reports that 80% of marketers are actually planning to abandon their personalization efforts due to lack of ROI, where product recommendations serve as a key component.
 So why isn’t the true personalization potential of product recommendations being realized?

 Part of the reason is that most digital business pros still haven’t borrowed all the recommendation engine techniques and concepts that giants like Netflix and Amazon have already mastered and leveraged to fit their business goals.
-In particular, research suggests that most eCommerce websites leverage only a very narrow number of use cases for product recommendations, rendering many of today’s digital shopping experiences clumsy, fractured and inauthentic.
+In particular, research suggests that most Ecommerce websites leverage only a very narrow number of use cases for product recommendations, rendering many of today’s digital shopping experiences clumsy, fractured and inauthentic.

-Customer journeys have become increasingly complex.
+Ecommerce customer journeys have become increasingly complex.
 You can’t just focus on individual touchpoints anymore, especially when it comes to providing product recommendations.

 As it turns out, there are actually quite a number of different places where recommendation widgets can prove effective.

-To begin, let’s look at where product recommendations can be surfaced along the customer journey.
+To begin, let’s look at where product recommendations can be surfaced along the digital customer journey.
 As they have many different applications, it’s important to determine where you actually need them:

 - Homepage recommendations: The homepage is the first thing that shoppers coming from direct traffic see when they visit a site.
 Homepage recommendations serve the purpose of informing customers about the latest deals and discounts, showcasing the product portfolio and personalized offerings.
 This might be what you have in mind when you think about Amazon or Netflix recommendations.